Why did Jesus choose 12 disciples?

 Judas Thaddaeus was the brother of St. James the Younger, a relative of the Lord Jesus Christ.
 He was one of the 12 apostles.
 He preached the Gospel in Judea, Samaria, Idumea, Syria, Mesopotamia, and Libya.

-Matthias was numbered among the Holy Apostles in the place of Judas the Salesman and preached Christ in outermost Ethiopia.
+Matthias was numbered among the Holy Apostles in place of Judas, the Salesman, and preached Christ in outermost Ethiopia.

 The sermon of Jesus from the mountain

 John is the most beloved apostle.
 John is the disciple whom Jesus loved the most.
 His closeness to the Lord is suggested in John 13:23: “One of the disciples, the one whom Jesus loved, was sitting at table lying on Jesus’ breast.”
 Over the centuries, Christian art has depicted this scene, describing John as a young man who often leaned on the arms of the Savior.
 This is the origin of his unique title, John the Beloved.
 But his witness and mission reveal aspects of discipleship that we can all have.

 John was a leading member of Jesus’ first Twelve Apostles and had a close personal relationship with the Saviour.
 And who fulfilled essential roles such as His witness.

 Saint Bartholomew or Natanael, as presented by the Holy Scripture, was considered by the Savior to be an Israeli “in which there is no converting” (John 1:47).
 Details about the life of the Apostles are found in the Scriptures.

 The Holy writings say Bartholomew preached the Gospel in Lycaonia, India, and Armenia, and in the last location, he found his end, where he received martyrdom; that is, he was killed because of the faith he preached.
 The day of the Holy Bartholomew’s prey is June 11.